Google, Facebook and Amazon spending more than ever lobbying Congress

 AT&T, Verizon and T-Mobile also spent millions lobbying on privacy legislation.

-Mobile carriers were caught selling people's location data to aggregators in 2018, something they promised to end last June.
+Mobile carriers were caught selling people's location data to aggregators in 2018, a behavior they promised to end last June.
 After a Motherboard investigation found they were still doing this in January, lawmakers called for an investigation on the practice, which the carriers said they were now ending by March.

 Only Verizon and Sprint spent more in 2018 than they did in 2017.
 Combined, mobile carriers spent $36.9 million in lobbying efforts over the last year.